 Visit The Local Santa Fe Sunday Market

 We dropped off our luggage at the house, changed clothes, and headed for the Sunday Farmer’s Market on the Square.
 There’s so much to see here and it’s best to just wander without any real purpose.
-I loved taking in the colors and we left with a giant crystal that I still haven’t found a place for (but will!), a new dress for Parker’s friend, Greta, and some finger puppets and a dream catcher for the girls’ puppet show that they were already plotting.
+I loved taking in the colors and we left with a giant crystal that I still haven’t found a place for (but will!), a new dress for Parker’s friend, Greta, some finger puppets and a dream catcher for the girls’ puppet show that they were already plotting.

 Best Restaurants in Sante Fe

-Speaking of highly recommended restaurants, though, Modern General was our favorite spot in town.
+Speaking of highly recommended restaurants, Modern General was our favorite spot in town.
 We ate there an embarrassing amount of times.
 You HAVE to try the green chile cilantro corncakes, but the breakfast biscuit and avocado toast are also so good.
 (My only complaint is they don’t have high chairs, so we just brought Ever’s stroller inside for her to sit in.)
 We ate there on our second day for breakfast before heading out to do the tent rocks / slot canyon hike with all of the kiddos.

 Family Friendly Hiking